 10. The long length of self adhesive foam seal supplied with the fire will need to be fitted to the outer rear edges of the side and top pieces of the spacer frame.
-Ensure that there is no gap between the foam seals where they meet at the top flange (See figure 14).
+Ensure that there is no gap between the foam seals where they meet at the top flange (See figure 15).

-11. The spillage plate is supplied as a loose part (See figure 6).
+part (See figure 8).
 The spillage plate screws (4 off M4 x 10 taptite) have been fitted to the hotbox.

-Remove these, locate the spillage plate and secure with the four screws (See figure 15).
+Remove these, locate the spillage plate and secure with the four screws (See figure 16).
 The spillage plate MUST be fitted to the fire.